Friday, December 26, 2014

 As a writer of choral, vocal, and instrumental music, Daniel Elder ties these genres together to create forms and aesthetics that are at once lyrical and textural, with inspirations widely drawn from the contrapuntal roots of early sacred music through the adventurous and programmatic nature of early twentieth-century genres.
 Critics have hailed his works as “deeply affecting,” with emotional evocations ranging from lush lyricism to jagged polyphony.

-“The Heart’s Reflection: Music of Daniel Elder,” is available for pre-order on Amazon.com and iTunes.
+“The Heart’s Reflection: Music of Daniel Elder,” is available on Amazon.com and iTunes.

 Comments about The Heart’s Reflection: Music of Daniel Elder